SteelCompendium/compendium/docs/Rules/Draw Steel Heroes - Unlinked.md

 - Your average potency value is equal to your highest characteristic score − 1.
 - Your strong potency value is equal to your highest characteristic score.

 In abilities and other effects, a potency always appears as the single-letter abbreviation for the target's characteristic: M for Might, A for Agility, R for Reason, I for Intuition, or P for Presence.
-That characteristic is followed by a "less than" sign (\<) and your potency value-for example, M\<w or R\<v -with the value indicating the minimum score in that characteristic that the target needs to beat the effect.
+That characteristic is followed by a "less than" sign (\<) and your potency value-for example, M < WEAK or R < AVERAGE -with the value indicating the minimum score in that characteristic that the target needs to beat the effect.

 As an example, consider the conduit's Judgment's Hammer ability, which has the following power roll: